CableDorado2/Ikemen-Plus-Ultra/README.md

 # I.K.E.M.E.N PLUS ULTRA
 *Ikemen Plus Ultra* is a better version of the **I.K.E.M.E.N PLUS**, an open source fighting game engine that supports **M.U.G.E.N** resources made by ***Suehiro*** and updated to plus by ***acdgames***/***Alceris***.

-- This engine it is used to create advanced MUGENS games, that run on any PC from 2008 onwards, without a graphics card.
-Say goodbye to OpenGL and say hello to DirectX.
+- This engine it is used to create advanced MUGENS games, that run on any PC from 2008 onwards, without a graphics card (Works under DirectX Render).

+- According to the words of one of the special contributors to this engine ***PlasmoidThunder***: "The benefits that S-SIZE (Ikemen Plus) has over Ikemen GO are":
+  - Better sound engine for the most part.
+  - Native system renderer.
+  - Winamp plugin support.
+  - Easier to tweak engine code.

 - The current version is a public development release for testing purposes, may contain bugs and incomplete features that will be finished in the final release.